...

 Modifications and Termination of Alimony

-Alimony orders in Texas are not set in stone and can be subject to modifications or termination under certain circumstances.
+In Texas, courts can modify or terminate alimony orders under certain circumstances.
 It’s important to be aware of these factors to understand how alimony payments may change over time.

 Substantial Changes in Financial Situation